 Crash Movie Analysis: All You Need to Know in a Nutshell

-crash-movie-analysisStudents who are assigned a Crash movie analysis frequently have more questions than answers.
 If you have conflicting feelings after watching this 2004 American drama film, you are not alone.
 However, you shouldn’t worry, because here you will find everything you need to know to make your Crash film review just perfect.

-Crash movie analysis: positive or negative review?
+Positive or negative review?

-The first thing you should know when starting your Crash film analysis is that you should not make it totally positive or totally negative.
-Yes, this movie received three (!!!)
-Oscars and was included in several lists of the best movies of all times.
 However, it was reasonably criticized for reinforcing racial stereotypes and indirectly promoting the idea of white supremacy.
 Paradoxically, the movie motivating spectators to end racism on a personal level is full of prejudices and underlying motifs of white privilege.
 These are the questions you may ask in your film analysis essay:

 • Why are all white characters in the film socially and economically secure?